 Typica, grown in Jamaica, Papua New Guinea, Hawaii, Kenya and Haiti

-Named after an island we know now as Reunion.
-First grown there by the French then planted in Brazil.
+Named after an island now known as Reunion.
+First grown by the French then planted in Brazil.
 Bourbon is now grown throughout South and Central America.

 Developed by Brazil in 1937, a natural mutation from a line of Bourbon.
 High yielding, good branch spread and shorter than Bourbon.

 Hybrid of Mundo Novo and Caturra, developed by Brazil in the 40’s.